BeyNoah: Move up in weight

 BeyNoah was booked to face Kaito Ono in a 71.5 kg catchweight bout at RISE El Dorado 2022 on April 2, 2022.
 The bout was a rematch of their December 3, 2019 fight, which Kaito won by unanimous decision.
 He lost the fight by first round knockout.

 BeyNoah faced the reigning K-1 Super Welterweight champion Hiromi Wajima in a non-title bout at The Match 2022 on June 19, 2022.
 He lost the fight by unanimous decision, with all three judges scoring the bout 30–24 for Wajima, as he managed to knock BeyNoah down in every round of the fight.

 Mixed martial arts career

-BeyNoah made his mixed martial arts debut against Satoshi Yamasu, in a 73kg catchweight bout, at Rizin 28 – Tokyo on June 16, 2021.
+BeyNoah made his mixed martial arts debut against Satoshi Yamasu, in a 73 kg catchweight bout, at Rizin 28 – Tokyo on June 16, 2021.
 He lost the fight by split decision.

 BeyNoah was booked to face Daryl Lokoku at Rizin 32 – Okinawa on November 20, 2021.
 He won the fight by a third-round knockout.

 BeyNoah made his lightweight debut against Koji Takeda at Rizin 33 on December 31, 2021.
 Takeda won the fight by a second-round submission.

 Beynoah faced Sho Patrick Usami at Rizin 40 on December 31, 2022.
 He lost the fight by a first-round knockout.

+Beynoah faced Yusaku Inoue at Rizin 46 on April 29, 2024.
+He won the fight by unanimous decision.

+Beynoah next faced UFC veteran Johnny Case at Rizin 47 on June 9, 2024.
+Case missed weight coming in at 158.7 for this lightweight bout.
+Beynoah would win the fight via unanimous decision in a fight he would've lost had Case not received a point deduction due to his weight miss.